 My House Online Ltd ("We") are committed to protecting and respecting your privacy.
-We are a limited company and registered in England and Wales under company number 0999848 and have our registered office at Heath Barn, Norwich road, Fakenham, Norfolk NR21 8LZ.
+We are a limited company and registered in England and Wales under company number 0999848 and have our registered office at The Boathouse Business Centre, 1 Harbour Square, Wisbech, Norfolk PE13 3BH.

 For the purpose of UK and European data protection and e-privacy legislation (Data Protection Legislation) , we are the data controller.

 We will collect and process the following data about you: